dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Need to assess the files without altering the files or their filesystem metadata

-  - As I need to ensure that my assessment does not alter the files or their file system metadata, reviewing the [Tool impact](#factor-tool-impacts) and [Documentation and support](#factor-documentation-support-and-maintenance) factors will help me assess tools against this criterion.
+  - As I need to ensure that my assessment does not alter the files or their file system metadata, reviewing the [Tool impact](#factor-tool-impacts) and [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) factors will help me assess tools against this criterion.
 <br>

 - A tool that allows selective logical packaging and/or transfer of files